 Brand Name: Stadol

-What is butorphanol?
+What is Stadol?

-Butorphanol is used to treat moderate to severe pain.
+Stadol is used to treat moderate to severe pain.
 It is also used as part of anesthesia for surgery, or during early labor (if childbirth is expected to be more than 4 hours away).

-Butorphanol may also be used for purposes not listed in this medication guide.
+Stadol may also be used for purposes not listed in this medication guide.

-any type of breathing problem or lung disease;
+any type of breathing problem or sleep apnea;

 liver or kidney disease;

-Butorphanol is sometimes used during early labor, but using it just before childbirth can cause breathing problems in a newborn.
+Stadol is sometimes used during early labor, but using it just before childbirth can cause breathing problems in a newborn.

-Butorphanol may be habit-forming, even at regular doses.
-Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
-MISUSE OF NARCOTIC MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.
-Selling or giving away butorphanol is against the law.
+Never share opioid medicine with another person, especially someone with a history of drug abuse or addiction.
+MISUSE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH.
+Keep the medication in a place where others cannot get to it.
+Selling or giving away opioid medicine is against the law.